top of page

 ABOUT MARK

-I‘m a songwriter who‘s written a few hundred pop, rock and R&B songs, including some you may have heard on the radio or have streamed, like #1 pop hits “Crush” by Jennifer Paige and “That's What Love Is For” by Amy Grant, as well as Top 10 rock hits like “Nothin‘ At All” by Heart.
+I‘m a songwriter who‘s written a few hundred pop, rock and R&B songs, including some you may know, like #1 pop hits “Crush” by Jennifer Paige and “That's What Love Is For” by Amy Grant, and Top 10 rock hits like “Nothin‘ At All” by Heart (both words and music), with Ann Wilson on lead vocals.

-I also wrote the theme songs (both words & music) for two TV animated classics, Disney's “DuckTales” (the original series plus reboot) and ”Chip ‘n Dale: Rescue Rangers” (the series as well as the film), which have been a big part of my career.
-They currently air in a mind-blowing 162 countries.
-Ever since I was a kid, I wanted to travel the world and see as many places and experience as many cultures as possible, so to hear songs I wrote be sung in 34 different languages is an incredible thing.
+I also wrote two theme songs (words & music again!) for the popular Disney TV animated shows, “DuckTales” (the original series plus the reboot) and ”Chip ‘n Dale: Rescue Rangers” (the series as well as the film).
+Those shows can currently be seen in 162 countries.
+I've always loved to travel the world and experience as many cultures as possible, so to hear songs I wrote be sung in 34 different languages is pretty mind-blowing.

-Last year, Billboard magazine published their “100 Greatest Disney-verse Songs of All Time,” and two of mine, the “DuckTales” and “Chip ‘n Dale: Rescue Rangers” themes, are on the list at #19 and #63.
-It's a compilation including every Disney classic from “When You Wish Upon a Star” to “Circle of Life.”
-To be featured in the rankings and in the company of so many songwriters I admire is a genuine honor.
+When Billboard magazine published their “100 Greatest Disney-verse Songs of All Time,” those two songs were on the list at #19 and #63.
+Billboard's rankings feature Disney classics ranging from “When You Wish Upon a Star” to “Circle of Life."
+To be included in the company of so many great songs and songwriters, ones that I have always admired, is a genuine honor.

-My theme song for “Chip 'n Dale: Rescue Rangers” was also covered by rap artist and singer Post Malone for the Disney+ film.
-He did a fantastic job.
+My “Chip 'n Dale: Rescue Rangers” theme song was recently covered by rap artist and singer Post Malone for the Disney+ film.
+It's a great version and so different from the original.
 The film won the Emmy for Outstanding Television Movie after debuting at #2 on the Nielsen movie streaming charts (and #5 on the overall chart).
-It‘s a clever take on the original show and it was a lot of fun to walk the red carpet at the Hollywood premiere at Disney's El Capitan Theater and hear my song in that historic space.
+It was a lot of fun to walk the red carpet at the Hollywood premiere at Disney's El Capitan Theater and to hear my song blasting on speakers in that historic space was a thrill.

-My latest project is a stage musical I wrote with my friend, actress Lesley Nicol, originally called “How the Hell Did I Get Here?” and now titled “On My Way to the Abbey.“ It features 9 original songs and is based on her life and career in show business.
-Lesley starred as the memorable Mrs. Patmore on the international hit TV show ”Downton Abbey“ for six years, as well as its 2019 worldwide #1 box office smash film version and the 2022 movie sequel.
+One of my favorite projects has been a stage musical which I wrote with my dear friend, actress Lesley Nicol.
+“How the Hell Did I Get Here?” features 9 original songs and is based on her life and show business career.
+Lesley stars as the memorable Mrs. Patmore on the international hit TV show ”Downton Abbey," as well as the 2019 worldwide #1 box office smash film, its 2022 sequel and 2025's "grand finale."

-I've always loved musicals and I've previously written them for stage (“Butterfly” at the Goodspeed Opera House), film and TV (an all-sung CBS pilot titled “Shangri-La Plaza”), but for years pop songs were my main focus.
-It‘s great to come full circle.
+I've always loved musicals.
+I've written them for stage (“Butterfly” at the Goodspeed Opera House), film and TV (an all-sung CBS pilot titled “Shangri-La Plaza”), but for years pop songs were my main focus.
+It‘s been great to come full circle.

-One of the most gratifying things I've experienced in my career are the reactions I receive when people find out I'm the writer of the “DuckTales” song.
-I get to hear great stories about their happy childhood memories of the song.
-And since the reboot, parents not only share their memories of the original version, but also tell me about the joy their own kids are getting from the song today.
-That's something I never would have dreamed of when I wrote it thirty-plus years ago.
+One of the most gratifying things I've experienced in my career are the reactions I get when people find out I'm the writer of the “DuckTales” theme.
+I hear truly wonderful stories about their happy childhood memories of the song... and since the reboot, parents not only share their thoughts about the original version, but tell me about the joy their own kids get from the song today.
+It's a great feeling.

-I also enjoy checking out the newest YouTube performances of the “DuckTales” song done by fans.
-Over 1,000,000 versions that have been uploaded so far and there are more to watch every month.
-As a writer, there is no greater compliment than to have that many people cover your work.
+I also enjoy checking out YouTube performances of “DuckTales” done by fans.
+There are hundreds of thousands of them and new ones pop up every day.
+As a writer, there is no greater compliment than having that many people cover your work.
 I genuinely appreciate everyone's fondness for the song (and show), as well as their creativity.

 I live in LA and love Southern California, but grew up a few hundred miles north in the Bay Area.
 (In the photo above, I‘m taking a ferry ride from Tiburon to San Francisco).
 I wrote my first musical there for my fifth grade class to perform.
 That production actually made the local newspaper when it we put it on.

-My love of music started even before writing that first musical at the age of 10.
-I can remember writing songs on our living room piano at the age of 5, so you could say music has always been in my blood.
-I was really fortunate that my parents encouraged me to pursue my dream.
+However, my love of music started even before writing that first musical at the age of 10.
+I can remember writing songs on our living room piano when I was 5.
+You can say music has always been in my blood, but I was very fortunate to have parents who encouraged me to pursue my dream.

 Creating music professionally for a few decades has been a fantastic experience.
-I do what I love and love what I do and I‘m grateful my songs have resonated with enough people to allow me to have a career that‘s been so satisfying.
+I do what I love and love what I do and I‘m grateful my songs have resonated with enough people to allow me to have a career that continues to be so satisfying.

 Thanks for visiting my site.